peteroupc/html3dutil/tutorials/overview.md

 * [demos/builtinshapes.html](https://peteroupc.github.io/html3dutil/demos/builtinshapes.html) - Interactive demo of
 the built-in shapes.
 * [demos/platonic.html](https://peteroupc.github.io/html3dutil/demos/platonic.html) - A demo featuring the five
 platonic solids.
+Demonstrates:
-Demonstrates how vertex and index arrays are built up to create geometric meshes.
+    * How vertex and index arrays are built up to create geometric meshes, and
+    * How to position HTML elements on top of 3D models based on their 3D positions.
 * [demos/clock.html](https://peteroupc.github.io/html3dutil/demos/clock.html) - A demo
 featuring a wall clock.